-Yoshio Shimoda has been practising Japanese Immigration Law since 1994.
-He has established himself as the most reliable immigration lawyer here in Japan.
-He is recognised by the international business community as the “go-to guy” for all of their immigration needs.
-His client list includes major international firms operating in the country, including banking, automotive, IT, oil and pharmaceutical firms.
-He joined the IBA in 2003 as the first Japanese immigration lawyer to take a seat on the committee.
-He is a regular speaker at IBA and AILA conferences.
+Yoshio Shimoda has been practising Japanese immigration law since 1994.
+He has established himself as the most reliable immigration lawyer in Japan.
+He is recognised by the community of international firms, as the “go-to guy” for all of their immigration needs.
+His client list includes the major international firms operating in the country, including banks, automotive, IT, oil and pharmaceutical firms.
+He joined IBA in 2003, as the first Japanese immigration lawyer to take a seat on the committee.
+He has been a regular speaker since 2002 at international conferences including IBA and AILA.

 Mr Yoshio Shimoda began practising as a licensed immigration lawyer in 1994.

 He is the founder of ILS Shimoda Office.
 The firm, which specialises in the immigration law of Japan, has handled over 50,000 cases of corporate and personal immigration-related applications in Japan since its establishment in 1997.
 ILS Shimoda Office represents many of the world's largest multinational companies in a wide variety of industries, including banking, software and IT, pharmaceuticals, automotive and manufacturing, among others, and is recognised as one of the most experienced firms for corporate immigration in Japan.

 Mr Shimoda joined the International Bar Association in 2003 as the first Japanese immigration lawyer to be granted a seat on the immigration and nationality law committee.
 He has been a regular speaker since 2002 at international conferences including the IBA and AILA.